SEARCH

 I’m not sure of the story behind this one (I saw it on a garden tour) but it looks like the bowl was made from hypertufa and set on an old pedestal.
 Perhaps it was always intended to become a planter as it’s way too deep for birds.
 Set in the middle of the ornamental grasses, it makes a great art piece.

-Related: How to Make Hypertufa Pots & Planters
+Related: How To Make Hypertufa Pots (Recipe & Step-By-Step Guide)

 10Gazing Ball Planter